Blosc/blogsite/posts/pytables-b2nd-slicing.rst

   :width: 75%
   :align: center

-Choosing a better chunkshape not just provides up to 5x speedup for the PyTables optimized case, it also results in 3x-4x speedups compared to the performance of the HDF5 filter.
+Choosing a better chunkshape not just provides up to 5x speedup for the PyTables optimized case, it also results in 3x-4x speedups compared to the performance of the HDF5 filter pipeline.

 TODO